datacarpentry/image-processing/episodes/05-creating-histograms.md

 loads up the `pyplot` library, and gives it a shorter name, `plt`.

 Next, we use the `iio.imread()` function to load our image.
-The first parameter to `iio.imread()` is the filename of the image.
+The first argument to `iio.imread()` is the filename of the image.
-The second parameter `as_gray` instructs the function to transform the image into grayscale with a value range from 0 to 1 while loading the image.
+The second argument `mode="L"` defines the type and depth of a pixel in the image (e.g., an 8-bit pixel has a range of 0-255).
+This argument is forwarded to the `pillow` backend, for which mode "L" means 8-bit pixels and single-channel (i.e., grayscale). `pillow` is a Python imaging library; which backend is used by `iio.imread()` may be specified (to use `pillow`, you would pass this argument: `plugin="pillow"`); if unspecified, `iio.imread()` determines the backend to use based on the image type.

+Then, we convert the grayscale image of integer dtype, with 0-255 range, into a floating-point one with 0-1 range, by calling the function `skimage.util.img_as_float`.
 We will keep working with images in the value range 0 to 1 in this lesson.
-Remember that we can transform an image back to the range 0 to 255 with the function `skimage.util.img_as_ubyte`.

-We now use the function `np.histogram` to compute the histogram of our image which, after all, is just a NumPy array:
+We now use the function `np.histogram` to compute the histogram of our image which, after all, is a NumPy array:

 ~~~
 # create the histogram